NOTICE OF PRIVATE PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY

 OUR PLEDGE REGARDING MEDICAL INFORMATION: The privacy of your medical information is important to us.
 We understand that your medical information is personal, and we are committed to protecting it.
 We create a record of the care and services you receive at our organization, and we need this record to provide you with quality care and to comply with certain legal requirements.
 This notice will describe the ways we may use and share this information.
 It also describes your rights and our obligations with respect to such information.
 This notice applies to all use and disclosure of information about you that is made by health care professionals, staff, employees, students, trainees, volunteers and certain associates of Midwest Express Clinic at each facility in the Midwest Express Clinic system.
 It also applies to any sharing of information among Midwest Express Clinic facilities and locations.
-Your personal doctor may have different policies regarding use and disclosure of protected health information about you.
-You should check with each of your personal doctors and obtain a copy of the notice of privacy practices applicable to their respective use and disclosure of protected health information.
+Your personal provider may have different policies regarding use and disclosure of protected health information about you.
+You should check with each of your personal providers and obtain a copy of the notice of privacy practices applicable to their respective use and disclosure of protected health information.

 TABLE OF CONTENTS